 What help can I get to begin the mediation process?

-They will also advise about the costs of mediation, and whether you are eligible for help in meeting these costs.
+Our staff will also explain the costs, and whether you are eligible for help in meeting these costs.

 Can I insist my family takes part in mediation?

 No. Mediation is voluntary for all parties.
 It offers a safe place for families to make decisions in the best interests of their children.
 Mediators are professionally trained.
-They will help you negotiate with your family and help you to reach a settlement for future relationships with your grandchild/ren.
+They will help you negotiate with your family, and therefore help you to reach a settlement for future relationships with your grandchild/ren.